 Laws on amendments to the Budget and Tax Codes of Ukraine.
-Due to those amendments, local budgets increased by UAH 123,4 billion: from UAH 68.6 billion in 2014 up to UAH 192 billion in 2017.
-The share of local budgets in the consolidated budget of Ukraine is continuously increasing and, as of the end of 2017, it is 51,2 % (in 2015, it totalled 45.6 %).
+Due to those amendments, local budgets increased by UAH 206,4 billion: from UAH 68.6 billion in 2014 up to UAH 275 billion in 2019.

 The Law "On Voluntary Amalgamation of Territorial Communities".
 It made possible to start forming a capable basic level of local self-government.
-As of the beginning of july 2018, 753 amalgamated territorial communities (the "ATCs") were already established.
-Those ATCs are composed of about 3,492 former local councils.
-Currently, 6,5 million people reside in the ATCs.
+As of 2019, 892 amalgamated territorial communities (the "ATCs") were already established.
+Those ATCs are composed of about 4500 former local councils.
+Currently, 11 million people reside in the ATCs.
 International experts regard this rate of inter-municipality consolidation to be very high.
 Also, the law introduced the institute of starosta in the ATCs who represent the interests of rural residents in the community council.
-Today, 653 starostas have been elected, more than 1,8 thousand individuals are acting starosta.
+Today, 800 starostas have been elected, more than 2,4 thousand individuals are acting starosta.

 The Law "On Cooperation of Territorial Communities".
 It established the mechanism of dealing with common problems faced by communities: waste management and recycling, development of joint infrastructure, etc.).
-As of the beginning of july 2018, 199 cooperation agreements are already being implemented.
-861 communities have taken advantage of that mechanism.
+530 cooperation agreements are already being implemented.
+1188 communities have taken advantage of that mechanism.

 The Law "On Fundamental Principles of the State Regional Policy".
-The government support for regional development and the development of infrastructure in communities increased by 39 times over the period of reform: from UAH 0.5 billion in 2014 up to UAH 19.37 billion in 2018.
-The decision on the establishment of Regional Development Agencies has already been made in 21 Oblasts (Regions), the Centres of Local Self-Government Development operate in all Oblasts, which centres, among other things, assist the local authorities in implementing regional strategies.
+The government support for regional development and the development of infrastructure in communities increased by 41,5 times over the period of reform: from UAH 0.5 billion in 2014 up to UAH 20.75 billion in 2019.

 A package of laws pertaining to the enhancement of powers of local self-government bodies and the optimisation of administrative services provision.
 It allowed delegating powers to provide administrative services to local self-government bodies of respective level: individuals registration at the place of residence, issuance of national identity documents, state registration of legal entities and individuals, entrepreneurs, associations of citizens, civil registration, registration of proprietary rights, dealing with land issues, etc.